OT Program Admission

 - Individuals can apply up to two times for admission to the BS/MS Occupational Program.
 No subsequent applications will be considered.

 - There is no advanced standing in the program regardless of qualifications or experience of the applicant.
 All candidates must complete the entire course of study.

-Candidates for the program must keep in mind the competitive nature of the admissions process.
-Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.
-Applicants are not considered accepted into the program until they receive a letter of acceptance from the chair of the Department of Occupational Therapy.
+- Applicants are not considered accepted into the program until they receive a letter of acceptance from the Program Director and or Chair of the Department of Occupational Therapy.